php-flasher/php-flasher/docs/pages/symfony.md

             message: welcome_back_user
 ```

-In the translations file you can define `welcome_back_user` with the message containing the variable `:username`.
+In your translation file, define `welcome_back_user` with a message containing the variable `:username`.

 ```yaml
 # translations/flasher.en.yaml